-> Implementation: rapid and valuable migrations
+→ Implementation: rapid and valuable migrations

-There must be a forum bringing together and involving all EU railway stakeholders in order to facilitate industrialisation, migration and deployment and early values from R&D&I activities carried out in the sector (public and private financing).
-It should allow to capitalise, acknowledge and promote any R&D&I results that can become a brick supporting rapid EU wide migrations.
+There must be a forum bringing together and involving all EU railway stakeholders in order to facilitate industrialisation, migration and deployment and early values from R&I activities carried out in the sector (public and private financing).
+It should allow stakeholders to capitalise, acknowledge and promote any R&I result that can help support rapid EU wide migrations.

-Rather than just focusing on technological development, the System Pillar should look at the maturity of the market on supply and demand side, in particular to identify the parts of the railway system that require the necessary enhancement in terms of functions, new technology and operational rules harmonisation.
-Further, this work should include a clear business case analysis, which shall provide the initial and necessary input for regulation, standardisation or the development of the R&D&I activities to be added in future revisions of the railway SRIA.
-Therefore, this type of socio-economic considerations will be an integral part of the management of the partnership.
-The socio-economic research activities foreseen are described in Section 3.2.
+The System Pillar should look at the maturity of the market on the supply and demand side, in particular to identify the parts of the railway system that require enhancement in terms of functions, new technology and operational rules and harmonisation of services, operations and assets.
+Further, this work should include a clear business case analysis, to provide the initial necessary input for regulation, standardisation or the development of the R&I activities to be added in future revisions of the railway SRIA.
+Therefore, this type of socio-economic consideration will be an integral part of the management of the Partnership.
+The socio-economic research activities foreseen are described in Section 3.3.

-In order to support convergence, coordination and efficiency, the system pillar should set up an engineering framework supporting collaboration on a sector scale for R&D&I performed in the TPs but also for possible development activities carried on in the System Pillar.
-The engineering framework should address methods and tools allowing to move, in a harmonised or interoperable way, towards model based systems engineering.
-The engineering framework is a key enabler for sharing and reusing specifications and solutions between projects activities on a sector scale.
-Model based approach will help requirements quality, modularity and interoperability.
-While engineering method and tools will always be a matter for RI activities, there is the need and opportunity, with the system pillar to define a minimum agreed framework supporting sector collaboration and efficiency.
+In order to support convergence, coordination and efficiency, the System Pillar should set up a joint European Rail System framework supporting collaboration on a sector scale for R&I performed in the TPs but also for possible development activities carried on in the System Pillar.
+This framework should address methods and tools allowing to move, in a harmonised or interoperable way, towards model- based systems engineering.
+It is a key enabler for sharing and reusing specifications and solutions between projects activities on a sector scale.
+A model based approach will help requirements quality, modularity and interoperability.
+While engineering method and tools will always be a matter for R&I activities, there is the need and opportunity, with the System Pillar, to define a minimum agreed framework supporting sector collaboration and efficiency.

-The System Pillar will interact with the Innovation Pillar through regular exchanges with TP1.
-TP1 will provide guidance for TP2 and TP9 and collect feedbacks/information from these TPs that could impact the definition of the architecture system.
+The System Pillar will interact with the Innovation Pillar through regular exchanges with TP3 'Connected and Open Rail Framework for European Mobility', which will provide guidance, when relevant, for TPs1,2,4,5,6,7,8&9 and collect feedbacks/information from these TPs that could impact the definition of the European rail architecture system.
+TP 3 will manage the two-way communication between the Transforming Projects and the System Pillar.